mateussouzaweb/nicedeck/README.md

 - You also need the 7zip program to extract archive files: ``brew install p7zip``.

 Windows:
-- On Windows, you must have the new [WinGet](https://github.com/microsoft/winget-cli) package manager (included in Windows 11).
+- On Windows, you must have the new [WinGet](https://github.com/microsoft/winget-cli) package manager that is already included in Windows 11.
 - You also need the 7zip program to extract archive files: ``winget install -e --id 7zip.7zip``.

 Once you have solved the system dependencies, just download and run NiceDeck!